TheIoTLearningInitiative/CodeLabs/Kaminaljuyu/documentation/Arquitecture.md

 Phase One

-- 1 Low Cost Device + 2 Experimental Device
+- 1 Low Cost Device adquisition
+- 2 Experimental Device development
 - A couple of Stations with Sensors deployed at X points
   - Sensor data from Experimental Device compared to reference data from Low Cost Device